 - 1. Be able to identify indicators of capacity. - 2.
 Be familiar with tools used to assist in assessing capacity. - 3.
-Be familiar with mental disorders and acute illness and how these impact capacity. - 4.
+Be familiar with mental health problems and acute illness and how these impact capacity. - 4.
 Be empowered to make the capacity decision. - 5.
 Understand that a social worker's judgement and skills are a valuable resource in determining an adult's capacity. - 6.
-Be able to access the area mental health program's assistance with gathering information to make a capacity decision.
+Be able to access other professionals to assist with gathering information to make a capacity decision.